amcveymoffatt/Data550_Group9_Midterm/README.md

 ### How to Generate Report

 1. Clone the repository via Git or download via zip file
+2. Set working directory to the project directory
-2. Set which version of the report to generate by running the following commands in the terminal
+3. Set which version of the report to generate by running the following commands in the terminal
     1. Breastfed Status: `export WHICH_CONFIG="default"`
     2. Primary Caregiver: `export WHICH_CONFIG="secondary"`
-3. Generate the final report
+4. Generate the final report
-    1. In the terminal run `Make report_${WHICH_CONFIG}.html`
+    1. In the terminal run `Make report_${WHICH_CONFIG}.html` or `Make`
-4. Remove all files generated when running
+5. Remove all files generated when running
     `Make report_${WHICH_CONFIG}.html`
     1. In the terminal run `Make clean`